 4 The Fred Harvey Co. (used regionally throughout the Southwest)

-5 Kirk Brothers Trading Post, Gallup, NM (Mike Kirk and son, Dean
+5 Kirk Brothers Trading Post, Gallup, NM (John, Jr. and Tom Kirk)

 6 Borrego Pass Trading Post, NM (owners Donald and Fern Smouse)